Instructor: Tim Chumley

 • Class materials: Lecture notes

-• After class: Finish your exam and enjoy spring break!
+• After class: Enjoy spring break!

 Spring Break